Student bills:

 There are lots of amazing discounts and deals aimed at students, but make sure you read the fine print.
 If the deal you find looks too good to be true, it probably is!

-To find out how much you’ll be paying on average, check out our guide Average costs of student bills
+To find out how much you’ll be paying on average, check out our guide on the average costs of student bills.

 3. Live with people you trust

-Having housemates you can rely on will save you from a lot of arguments and hassle.
+Having housemates you can rely on will save you from a lot of arguments.
 You want to make sure everyone will pay their share of the bills in full and on time.
-You don’t want to be chasing people for money—you need to pay the bills together.
+What’s more, you don’t want to be awkwardly chasing people for money—that’s a hassle that no one wants to deal with.

 4. Make sure everyone has their name on the bills

-To see the bills you’ll need to pay, check out our guide Students and household bills: what you need to pay for
+To see the uni bills you’ll need to pay, check out our guide ‘students and household bills: what you need to pay for‘.

 5. Take regular meter readings

 Reading the meters regularly makes sure your suppliers are charging you the correct amount for the energy you use.
 If you don’t provide meter readings, your supplier will charge you based on their estimates.
-If these estimates prove wrong, you can be lumped with an expensive bill at the end of your tenancy.
+In other words, you could end up paying more than you actually owe—or worse, you could pay less and then be lumped with an expensive bill at the end of your tenancy.

-To find out more, check out our guide How to find your current energy suppliers and set up your bills
+To find out more about student billing and reading your meters, read our page on how to find your current energy suppliers and set up your bills.

 6. Learn how frequently your bills come through

 You’ll need to pay different bills on different days of the month.
 Make sure you know when bills come through during the month so you can set aside the money for them.
-You don’t want to end up having no cash to pay for a bill!
+After all, you don’t want to end up having no cash to pay for a bill!

 7. Always pay on time

 Missing payments can affect your credit rating.
-It can also mean you’re left with extra charges for late payments.
+Additionally, it can also mean you’re left with extra charges for late payments.
 Make sure your housemates know the billing dates and pay on time.
-If you’ve followed the previous steps, everyone’s name should be on the bills, meaning everyone’s equally responsible.
+If you’ve followed the previous steps, everyone’s name should be on the bills, meaning everyone is equally responsible as a result.

 Split The Bills Logo - Shared Billing Sorted For Students.